Maximize your workout session by warming up and cooling down

-You remember, when you were little and your sports teacher used to make you do a warm-up session before getting into full-throttle exercise mode.
+You remember, when you were little and your sports teacher used to make you do a warm-up and cool down during exercise mode.
 There’s a reason why he/ she used to do that.
 It is done to warm up your muscles and make them flexible.
 This makes you feel energetic and ready to pounce into heavy-duty exercises.

 Go for light aerobic exercise for 4-5 minutes after you’ve completed your strength-training workout.
 This helps your body to relax and allows you to chill for a bit.
 You have done your share of hard work and we know that!